TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 See `Get Started, Part 1: Orientation and setup <https://docs.docker.com/get-started/#test-docker-version>`__

-Also, see docker troubleshooting pages for more in-depth information, such as `Docker for Mac: Logs and troublehooting
+Also, see docker troubleshooting pages for more in-depth information, such as `Docker for Mac: Logs and troubleshooting
 <https://docs.docker.com/docker-for-mac/troubleshoot/>`__

 Results